Garathd/vidx-video-sharing/README.md

 ## Features Left to Implement

-I still feel I could add a lot of features some more essential than others.
-I think the most essential thing would be a better authentication set up.
-The way the user authentication works currently is that if a username and password is found in the database upon login check it saves the username in a global session variable which is then used throughout the application to query different stuff from the database.

-Also another thing I have really considered but I think would be potentially better at a future stage is to have each of the video categories as sub menu items to the All Videos menu item.
+Something I have really considered but I think would potentially be better at a future stage is to have each of the video categories as sub menu items to the All Videos menu item.
 It would definitely make it easier for users to find videos of a specific category.
 But then the more I thought about it I realised that if I only initially had a small number of users with below 200 videos in total it might be better for them to scroll through all the videos and vote up or down on the videos.
 If a user got sick of seeing the same videos they would more than likely vote down a video ensuring that below par or questionable posts can be removed quicker.

 If I was to get more users with more videos I would definitely implement the menu separation of categories and also add a feature to each video to report users if content is deemed inappropriate by users.
 If someone gets 3 reports on their account then their profile is automatically deleted from the system.
 It works more or less the same as if a video gets -5 votes on a video.